bw2/ConfigArgParse/README.rst

 *config.txt:*

-Since the script above set a config file as required, lets create a config file to give it:
+Since the script above set the config file as required=True, lets create a config file to give it:

 .. code:: py